Down on the Farm – Firebirds season ends, most valuable Miettinen

 Minted WHL Playoffs MVP, Miettinen leads Silvertips to the Memorial Cup

 As documented last week, Julius Miettinen drove play for Everett throughout the WHL postseason, piling up points individually and wins for the Silvertips.
-Miettinen capped off his triumphant playoff run with a most valuable player award and a five-game WHL Championship victory over the Prince Albert Raiders.
+Miettinen capped off his triumphant playoff run with a most valuable player award and a victory over the Prince Albert Raiders.

 This performance earned Everett its first WHL Championship and punched its ticket to the Memorial Cup — a tournament pitting the champions of the CHL’s member leagues, plus the host team (this year, the Kelowna Rockets), against one another.